-Years after its formation, ThinkGeek remains an Internet staple.
-The stuff they sell is rarely practical, but it is cool: the site delights in nerd tchotchkes and swag, and their stuff make great gifts and desk toys for the unrepentant dorks among us.
+Years after its formation, ThinkGeek remains an internet staple.
+The stuff they sell is rarely practical, but it is cool: the site delights in nerd tchotchkes and swag, and their stuff makes for great gifts and desk toys for the unrepentant dorks among us.

 Newegg is a retailer dedicated to inexpensive consumer electronics, and they do a good job of underbidding the big, non-specialized stores.
-Their refurbished items in particular are often very good deals.
+Their refurbished items are often very good deals.